openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  *            SGX_EMA_PAGE_TYPE_TCS: change the page type to PT_TCS
  *            SGX_EMA_PROT_NOACCESS: Signal the kernel EACCEPT is done for PT_TRIM pages.
  * @retval 0 The operation was successful.
- * @retval EINVAL if any parameter passed in is not valid.
+ * @retval EINVAL A parameter passed in is not valid.
  * @retval errno Error as reported by dependent syscalls, e.g., mprotect().
  */